Terrace Views

 Badger Bash Through the Years: Three Generations of a Game Day Tradition

-Badger Bash brings together students, parents, alumni, Badger fans and more.
+Badger Bash brings together students, parents, alumni, Badger fans , Badgers-at-heart and more.
 It is also a time when we celebrate the UW Marching Band, one of our favorite partners on campus.
 As any Badger knows, Wisconsin game day is not complete without Badger Bash, and who is the star of the show?
 The Marching Band!

 Journey with us as we take a look at how Badger Bash has evolved over the years, especially since 1969 when the torch was passed to UW Band Director Michael Leckrone.
+The torch has since further been passed to Corey Pompey.

 Prior to when the original Union South was opened in 1971, the band would warm up in various spaces around Camp Randall.

-In 1972, once Union South was built, manager Merrill “Corky” Sischo suggested the band use the area surrounding the building as an informal warm up space.
+In 1972, once Union South was built, manager Merrill “Corky” Sischo suggested the band use the area surrounding the building as an informal warm-up space.
 The crowds kept coming to see Leckrone and the band in full swing.

 This was the first Badger Bash.